nanocryk/toml-maid/README.md

-# Tom's Maid

-Keep your TOML files clean thanks to Tom's maid.
+# Toml Maid - Keep your TOML files clean

 This formatter tries to apply an opinionated consistent formatting style.